St Joseph's Secondary School, Fiji: History

 All three sisters are buried in the old Suva Cemetery.

 In 1938 (which was the golden jubilee of the sisters' arrival in Fiji) the sisters opened a secondary department on the third floor of St Anne's Primary School – it was called St Philomena's.

 There was also a small secondary branch attached to St Joseph's Primary School which was on the site where the Reserve Bank is now, next to the Sacred Heart Cathedral.

 It was in 1956 that both secondary departments of St Anne's (St Philomena's) and St Joseph's Primary (St Joseph's Secondary) were transferred to the present site.

 The staff was mainly sisters of the congregation.

 The school celebrated its 60th jubilee in September 2016 with old pupils returning from all over the world.

 Extracurricular activities

 Sports

 The school encourages its students to participate in extracurricular activities.
 Sports offered include netball, field hockey, basketball, track and field, swimming, archery, chess, soccer, and volleyball.
-The school has produced athletes who have represented Fiji in international competition.
-St Joseph's is known for the many sporting titles they have achieved, especially advancing to the finals of the majority Fiji Secondary Schools netball and hockey tournaments.
+The school has produced athletes who have represented Fiji in international competitions.
+St Joseph's is known for the many sporting titles they have achieved, especially advancing to the finals of the majority of Fiji Secondary Schools netball and hockey tournaments.
 The school also returned to the Coca-Cola games after a lapse of many years, not placing below fourth for the past four years.